isc-projects/kea/doc/sphinx/arm/database-connectivity.rst

    the content of this parameter is described in the OpenSSL ciphers manual).

-These parameters are similar to the parameters of the secure connections with the agent but are interpreted by different backends using database configurations too.

 Currently the support for each database is:

 -  MySQL supports the whole set, except ``ssl-mode``, additional configuration